Estrogen receptor

-Estrogen receptors (ERs) are a group of proteins found inside cells.
-They are receptors that are activated by the hormone estrogen (17β-estradiol).
-Two classes of ER exist: nuclear estrogen receptors (ERα and ERβ), which are members of the nuclear receptor family of intracellular receptors, and membrane estrogen receptors (mERs) (GPER (GPR30), ER-X, and Gq-mER), which are mostly G protein-coupled receptors.
-This article refers to the former (ER).
+Estrogen receptors (ERs) are proteins found in cells that function as receptors for the hormone estrogen (17β-estradiol).
+There are two main classes of ERs.
+The first includes the intracellular estrogen receptors, namely ERα and ERβ, which belong to the nuclear receptor family.
+The second class consists of membrane estrogen receptors (mERs), such as GPER (GPR30), ER-X, and Gq-mER, which are primarily G protein-coupled receptors.
+This article focuses on the nuclear estrogen receptors (ERα and ERβ).